lintje/lintje.dev/src/_pages/code-of-conduct.md

 ---
 layout: "page"
 title: "Code of Conduct"
-description: "The Code of Conduct is a set of rules for the project participants to follow."
+description: "The Code of Conduct is a set of rules for the project participants to follow.
+Read more how we make Lintje a friendly community."
 ---

 ## Our Pledge